STMicroelectronics/x-cube-iota1/README.md

 ![latest tag](https://img.shields.io/github/v/tag/STMicroelectronics/x-cube-iota1.svg?color=brightgreen)

+WARNING!!!

+This repository is now deprecated and not maintained any more!

+WARNING!!!

 The X-CUBE-IOTA1 is an expansion software package for STM32Cube.
 The software runs on the STM32 and includes the middleware for enabling the IOTA Distributed Ledger Technology.
 The expansion